bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/features/references.md

 * References to the objects in the remote document by URL, e.g.
   `https://example.com/path/to/file#/components/schemas/MySchema`

-Remote references are forbidden by default by security reasons, use `--remote-refs` cli flag to allow it.
+Remote references are forbidden by default by security reasons, use `--allow-remote-refs` cli flag to allow it.

 ## Spec resolver